liveder/cv/README.md

 ***SPB TV Rosing** is a fully elaborated platform that provides for an immediate launch of OTT TV or IPTV services, with no time needing to be spent on design and development.
 It is a universal solution for telecom operators, TV operators and media companies to stay competitive and ensure a solid revenue stream.*

-More than 10 projects over the world.
+More than 10 projects over the world with over 3mln active users

 - SPB TV Russia: https://ru.spbtv.com
 - voka: https://www.voka.tv